Can Kidney Stones Be Prevented Through Diet and Acid-Base Balance?

 💧 Key Prevention Strategies

-1. Increase Dietary Citrate and Bicarbonates
+1. Support Healthy Levels of Citrate and Bicarbonates

-2. Limit Oxalate and Animal Proteins
+2. Reduce Oxalate and Animal Proteins

-3. Manage Calcium
+3. Manage Calcium Intake Naturally

 🧪 Can Kidney Stones Be Dissolved Naturally?